aliencaocao/TIL-2024/vlm/multistage/README.md

 #### YOLOv9e 0.995 0.823 epoch65 iou=0.1 + siglip-large-patch16-384-augv2_epoch5-upscaled
-Same as above  0.884 but with training data upscaled 4x using real-esrgan x4v3
+Same as above  0.884 but with training data upscaled 4x using real-esrgan x4v3 (pad=10 with image < 10 untouched)

 own test V2: 0.6516666666666666

 test set:

-conf=0.1 aug with upscale:
+conf=0.1 aug with upscale pad=10:
 - Accuracy: 0.892
 - Speed Score: 0.5845252370370371

+conf=0.1 aug with upscale pad=1:
+- Accuracy: 0.887
+- Speed Score: 0.6722072796296297

+conf=0.1 aug with upscale pad conditional (>10: 10, <=10: 1):
+- Accuracy: 0.894
+- Speed Score: 0.6546273527777777

 Training on upscale has significant benefit.
 It allows siglip large to outperform the current best 0.891 on SO400M 15 epoch aug with just 5 epoch.
-Equal perf on own test VS SO400M epoch19, a sign that own test V2 is correlating well to leaderboard.
+Equal perf on own test VS SO400M epoch19, a sign that own test V2 is correlating well to leaderboard. pad=1 is bad for all BUT still better than not upscaling small images.

 #### YOLOv9e 0.995 0.823 epoch65 iou=0.1 + siglip-large-patch16-384-augv2_epoch5-upscaled-text-lock
 Same as above but with text backbone frozen